CVE-2026-1950: CWE-121 Stack-based Buffer Overflow in DeltaWW AS320T

 Mitigation Recommendations

 A patch is available for this vulnerability.
-Since the affected product is a cloud service, the vendor manages remediation server-side.
-Users should verify with the vendor advisory that the patch has been applied or that the service is updated to mitigate this issue.
-No additional user action is required if the vendor confirms mitigation.
+Since the affected product is a cloud-hosted service, the vendor typically manages remediation server-side.
+Users should verify with the vendor advisory that the patch has been applied or that the service has been updated to mitigate this vulnerability.
+No additional mitigation guidance is provided.

 CVE-2026-1950: CWE-121 Stack-based Buffer Overflow in DeltaWW AS320T